 Since 2015, Victoria has served as assistant editor of ArtWay, a Netherlands-based web publication that encourages Christian engagement with high-quality visual art; in addition, she writes “visual meditations” for the site (see list below).
 She also serves on the board of the Eliot Society, a DC-based nonprofit inspired by the “culture care” movement, and as a consultant for the Visual Commentary on Scripture, an online biblical art project being developed by King’s College London.
 She enjoys teaching Christians about art and to that end has given talks at campus Christian fellowship meetings at Brown University and MIT and in 2017 led a six-week Sunday school course on the topic at her local church.
 She is a member of Christians in the Visual Arts (CIVA).

-Based on the work she had done through her blog The Jesus Question (the precursor to Art & Theology), Victoria was selected in 2016 to participate with a dozen other scholars in the two-week Calvin College seminar “Bodies of Christ: Visualizing Jesus Then and Now,” led by Ed Blum, coauthor of The Color of Christ.
+Based on the work she had done through her blog The Jesus Question (the precursor to Art & Theology), Victoria was selected in 2016 to participate with a small group of scholars and artists in the two-week Calvin College seminar “Bodies of Christ: Visualizing Jesus Then and Now,” led by Ed Blum, coauthor of The Color of Christ.
 Racialized representations of Christ remains one of her ongoing topics of inquiry.

 - “Our Sweet, Travailing Mother Christ” (The Birth of Ecclesia from a Bible moralisée), September 24, 2017

 - “The Dark of Doubt Dispelled” (Day appears at last . . . and in the very disk of the sun shines face of Jesus Christ by Odilon Redon), March 26, 2017

 - “Out of the Ashes” (Christ in Glory by Graham Sutherland), October 2, 2016